cmars/tor-layers/README.md

 # tor-layers

-This project builds two Juju charms that deploy [Tor](https://www.torproject.org/):
+This project builds Juju charms that deploy [Tor](https://www.torproject.org/):

 - [tor-relay](tor-relay/README.md), which just operates a relay to support the network
 - [tor-hidden](tor-hidden/README.md), which is used to publish hidden services